khushi0810/Summer_Internship_2023/README.md

 Manual : Contains the steps for using the pipeline

-Code : Contains the scripts for the pipeline
+Code : Contains the scripts for the pipelie kkk
-      1. ll